 Employees have ample opportunity to learn about nutrition, exercise, and communication.
 Classes include everything from smoking cessation to smoothie preparation, and even healthy relationship classes.
 Plus, Veterans United supports walking meetings, on-site health checkups and massages, and a variety of fitness leagues.

 Don’t miss out on the opportunity to boost employee morale, performance, and retention.
 Companies that promote an active lifestyle and enable wellness are sure to gain the trust and loyalty of employees and candidates alike.
+Hopefully these employee health programs inspire you to beef up your own company's employee wellness perks this new year.

 Rachel Bolsu is a Content Marketing Specialist at Namely, the all-in-one HR, payroll, and benefits platform built for today’s employees.
 Connect with Rachel and the Namely team on Twitter, Facebook, and LinkedIn.